 Office of the Provost | General Guidelines for Promotion & Tenure

-The University of Nevada, Reno uses Activity Insight by Digital Measures to gather information relevant to research, teaching, and service activities.
-While faculty enter their activities for each calendar year for purposes of annual review and promotion and tenure, the Office of the Provost uses their records in turn to produce reports for academic program review and institutional assessment.
+The University of Nevada, Reno uses Interfolio to gather information relevant to research, teaching and service activities.
+While faculty enter their activities for each calendar year for purposes of annual review and promotion and tenure, the Office of the Provost uses their records, in turn, to produce reports for academic program review and institutional assessment.

 Evaluation procedures and forms